akinemreyazici/Product_List_App/README.md

 # product_list_app

   This project fetches relevant JSON data from a RESTful API called DummyJson to create an application with a login screen, a screen for listing products and searching for them, and a detail screen that displays information about a selected product.
 All data is fetched from Kotlin using the Retrofit library.
 The Glide library is used to display images of the products.

-## Used Libraries
+## Used Technologies

+- Kotlin programming language
+- Android Studio IDE
-- Retrofit
+- Retrofit library for making HTTP calls and parsing JSON responses
+- Gson Converter for serializing and deserializing JSON objects
-- Glide
+- Glide library for loading and caching images
+- Android Nougat API (version 7.0) or higher for compatibility with modern Android devices

 ## Dependencies